Rummy-nose tetra: Aquarium maintenance

 The water chemistry preferred by these fishes, as might be inferred readily from that of the wild habitat, is soft, acidic water (hardness no higher than 6° dH and pH around 6.4–7.0 is preferred).
-However, for maintenance purposes the pH of the aquarium water can range from 5.6 to 7.4.
+However, for maintenance purposes, the pH of the aquarium water can range from 5.6 to 7.4.
 However, if captive reproduction is to be attempted, the rummy-nose tetra needs soft, acidic water.
 A planted aquarium is welcomed by these fishes, particularly if the plants include fine-leaved species such as Cabomba and Myriophyllum.

 Feeding presents relatively few problems, as the fishes will eagerly devour a range of prepared as well as live fish foods.
-In common with numerous other tetras, these fishes are particularly fond of live bloodworms (these are the aquatic larvae of a midge belonging to the genus Chironomus) and will also devour live Daphnia avidly.
-Unlike those tetra species which adapt to surface feeding in the aquarium, rummy-nose tetras are not considered likely to add live mosquito larvae to their diet in the aquarium, though instances where these fishes discover and enjoy this food are possible: usually, rummy-nose tetras prefer to take their foods in the middle and lower regions of the aquarium.
+However, if they have a flake or pellet-based diet, a treat once or twice a week is recommended to give the diet variety.
+In common with numerous other tetras, these fishes are particularly fond of live bloodworms (the aquatic larvae of a midge belonging to the genus Chironomus) and will also devour live Daphnia avidly.
+Unlike those tetra species which adapt to surface feeding in the aquarium, rummy-nose tetras are not considered likely to add live mosquito larvae to their diet in the aquarium, though instances where these fishes discover and enjoy this food are possible.
+Usually, rummy-nose tetras prefer to take their foods in the middle and lower regions of the aquarium.

-Lifespan for the rummy-nose tetra in the aquarium is usually 5 to 6 years with careful maintenance.
-Exceptional specimens can live for more than 8 years.
+Lifespan for the rummy-nose tetra in the aquarium is usually five to six years with careful maintenance.
+Exceptional specimens can live for more than eight years.

 The fish is interesting in that it can act as a "mine canary" in an aquarium, alerting the aquarist to potential pollution problems in an aquarium.
 When levels of certain metabolic wastes (ammonia, nitrites and nitrates) exceed critical levels, the intense ruby-red colour of the fish's facial area becomes pale.
 The fishes also become pale in appearance immediately after the disturbance that takes place in the aquarium following a water change, but in this instance, once clean water has been supplied, the intense deep red colour returns.
 Persistent paleness of the head is to be taken as a sign that water chemistry parameters in the maintenance aquarium are in need of adjustment, and that pollutant levels are becoming dangerous for the inhabitants.